AdobeDocs/advertising.pt-BR/help/creative/introduction/creative-about.md

 ### Implementação de experiências como anúncios

-Depois de criar uma experiência, você pode gerar uma tag JavaScript ou iframe para a experiência e implementar a tag como um anúncio de terceiros no Advertising DSP ou em qualquer outro DSP.<!-- Add any more info about integration with DSP? -->
+Depois de criar uma experiência, você pode gerar uma tag JavaScript ou iframe para a experiência e implementar a tag como um anúncio de terceiros na Advertising DSP ou em qualquer outro DSP.<!-- Add any more info about integration with DSP? -->

 <!-- Maybe add a subsection "Audience targeting options" with info about types of creative-level REtargeting and placement-level targeting within your DSP.
 Need to clarify if any placement-level targeting might contradict/override creative-level targeting, or if they're completely different.